RetroDECK/ES-DE/USERGUIDE-DEV.md

 ### Tangerine Computer Systems Oric

-These games are executed using the Oricutron emulator which is readily available on Windows but quite problematic to get hold on for Unix and macOS.
+These games are executed using the Oricutron emulator which is readily available on Windows but quite problematic to get hold on for Linux and macOS.

 Although there is a macOS build available at the Oricutron [download page](http://www.petergordon.org.uk/oricutron/) this seems to not work properly, or it's unclear how it should be used.
 As such this system is unsupported on macOS, but the configuration entries still exist in the bundled es_find_rules.xml and es_systems.xml files so if you manage to get the emulator to run, ES-DE should work with these games.

-Likewise on Unix there seems to be no binaries available for download so you need to build the emulator yourself.
+Likewise on Linux there seems to be no binaries available for download so you need to build the emulator yourself.
 As multiple files like images and roms are needed to run this emulator, it's easiest to download and extract the Windows version which contains all this data and then build from source code and simply copy over the `Oricutron` binary (example below using Ubuntu):

 ```
 mkdir -p ~/Applications/oricutron